 - Developing my Momentous Living website/blog and mastering SEO.
 This is still a huge work-in-progress, but a critically defining and gratifying one.

-- Clarifying my writing and speaking services, which focus on nonfiction storytelling.
+- Clarifying my writing and speaking services, which focus on creative nonfiction and human interest storytelling.

 - Completing a refresher course and certification in editing to provide an additional service for best capturing stories of dignity, beauty, and fortitude.